-TIP: Tip: A secure https connection with certificates from Let's Encrypt Authority service is used to connect to the router remotely.
+TIP: Tip: A secure HTTPS connection with certificates from the Let's Encrypt Authority service is used to connect to the router remotely.

 By clicking on the device name, you can view the router information and traffic statistics.

 Here you can see the router model, service tag, CID (Cloud ID), installed version of KeeneticOS, operating mode and the domain name of the KeenDNS service if it was registered on the device.

 Traffic consumption statistics are available for 1 month, 7 days, 24 hours, 1 hour, 10 minutes.
 Here you can also see graphs of CPU and memory usage of the device.